Open-Source-Compliance/OSCake/README.md

 ![OSCake logo](img/oscake-logo-100x121.png)

-develop branch

 The goal of the OSCake project is to develop an XTEXT / XTEND based intelligent Open Source Compliance artifact knowledge engine, that

 * takes a description of a package collection and the compliance artifacts found in the packages

 * creates the one **O**pen **S**ource **C**ompliance **F**ile that - if distributed together with package collection - assures that the package collection is distributed compliantly = in accordance with the requirements of the involved licenses.

 The point of this project is, that the knowledge which Open Source compliance artifacts have to be created / delivered in the context of which licenses and which architectural constraints is inherently embedded into the Domain Specific Language(s) defined and evaluated by XText and XTend.

 ## About this component